 Shark cage diving

-Gansbaai has become the centre for anyone wanting to see the awesome power of great white sharks.
-With the coast in this region being home to the highest concentration of these incredible animals, there are almost guaranteed sightings from the boat or if you are brave enough, in the water itself.
+Gansbaai is known as the great white shark capital of the world, as the coast in this region is home to some of the highest concentrations of these incredible apex preditors.
+You can view great whites and other sharks, as well as other marine life, from aboard a tour-boat or, if you are brave enough, from inside a shark cage in the water itself.
 A number of operators can be booked from Gansbaai: e.g. Marine Dynamics, Great White Shark Tours, Shark Diving Unlimited, White Shark Projects

 Stanford is a historic Victorian village that retains much of its original charm.
-Spend a pleasant morning wandering along the streets admiring the architecture and how well it has been preserved – you can pick up a copy of the “Historic Stanford on Foot” leaflet, available at the tourism office for R10, to enhance your visit.
+Spend a pleasant morning wandering along the streets admiring the architecture and how well it has been preserved – you can pick up a copy of the “Historic Stanford on Foot” leaflet (available at the tourism office), to enhance your visit.
 There is also a footpath along the river, which is pleasant for a short walk, giving you a good chance of seeing some birdlife, and you can swim in the river.
 Stanford offers plenty of cafés and restaurants, giving you numerous options if you are looking for somewhere for a drink or a lunch.

 Vineyards and Breweries

 There are several vineyards in the area.
 The valley now has its own Stanford Wine Route.
 Further afield one can explore the Hemel-en-Aarde valley near Hermanus or head to the most southerly vineyards on the continent.
-Our closest vineyards include the Walker Bay Estate (home to the Birkenhead Brewery if beer is more to your taste than wine), Raka Wines just up the road from Phillipskop through the Akkedisberg Pass, Stanford Hills which has a children’s play area, and Sir Robert Stanford with its distillery.
+Our closest vineyards include Raka Wines just up the road from Phillipskop through the Akkedisberg Pass, Stanford Hills which has a children’s play area, and the Walker Bay Estate which is also home to the Birkenhead Brewery (where you can enjoy beer tasting) and the Klein River Cheese Shop (where you can buy cheese made by our neighbours, the Klein River Cheese Farm).

-Whale-watching is probably the most important attraction in the area.
-Hermanus has become renowned internationally as one of the best places to watch whales.
+Whale-watching is probably the most important attraction in the area, as Hermanus has become renowned internationally as one of the best places in the world to watch whales.
 Amazingly, you can enjoy whale watching in season without venturing out to sea, and it doesn’t cost a cent.
 The main season is September to November when Southern Right Whales come in close to shore to mate and calve, but sightings can be as early as July.
 The best place to see them is to walk along the cliff path that runs all along the front of Hermanus from the New Harbour to Grotto Beach.
-If you want the opportunity to learn a bit more or have a better chance of getting closer to these magnificent animals, then you could also book a boat tour.
+If you want the opportunity to learn a bit more or have a better chance of getting closer to these magnificent animals, as well as other marine life, then there are several options for booking a boat tour from Hermanus or Kleinbaai (near Gansbaai), including: Dyer Island Cruises; Hermanus Whale Cruises; Ivanhoe; Southern Right Charters.
+For a more adventurous trip, try sea-kayaking with Walker Bay Adventures.

 Wild Flower Gardens